-Benefits limitation periods are a characteristic of some health funds.
-Benefits limitation periods impose a limit on certain types of cover for a set period of time, usually between one and three years.
+Benefit limitation periods are a characteristic of some health funds.
+Benefit limitation periods impose a limit on certain types of cover for a set period of time, usually between one and three years.
 For instance, you may receive only $500 the first year you are eligible and then this could increase to $1,200 after three years with your health fund.
-Benefits limitation periods apply to Hospital cover.
+Benefit limitation periods apply to Hospital cover.

 Are Rebates Available to Buy Insurance?